AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 <ins> Class Structure </ins>

-The PINHandler class has the following static fields:
+The PINHandler class has the following static fields.
 - *PIN_FILE_PATH*: The path to the file where the PIN and authentication status are saved.
 - *savedPin*: The hashed PIN saved in the file.
 - *authenticationEnabled*: A boolean flag indicating whether authentication is enabled.

 <ins> Constructor </ins>